horychen/ACMSIMC_TUT/README.md

 DoPri54 will be included in future version (including stiffness detection and variable step numerical integration).

 ## Introduction to Current Branches:
-- [IM] master: vvvf branch plus other utility features.
+- [IM] master: combination of other branches, kept in a developing status in which I feel good.
 - [IM] vvvf: the skeleton with induction motor simulation and VVVF control.
 - [IM] foc: field oriented control (direct/indirect) with basic sensorless control.
 - [IM] animate: test the feature of waveform (results) animation.